-Employees will be alert to changes in pupils' behaviour.
+Staff will be alert to changes in children's behaviour.

-The government website Educate Against Hate and charity NSPCC say that signs that a pupil is being radicalised can include:
+The government website Educate Against Hate and charity NSPCC say that signs that a child is being radicalised can include:

-- .
-Refusal to engage with, or becoming abusive to, peers who are different from themselves - .
-Becoming susceptible to conspiracy theories and feelings of persecution - .
-Changes in friendship groups and appearance - .
-Rejecting activities they used to enjoy - .
-Converting to a new religion - .
-Isolating themselves from family and friends
+- > Refusal to engage with, or becoming abusive to, peers who are different from themselves - Becoming susceptible to conspiracy theories and feelings of persecution - > Changes in friendship groups and appearance - > Rejecting activities they used to enjoy - Converting to a new religion - Isolating themselves from family and friends - Talking as if from a scripted speech - An unwillingness or inability to discuss their views - A sudden disrespectful attitude towards others - Increased levels of anger - Increased secretiveness, especially around internet use - > Expressions of sympathy for extremist ideologies and groups, or justification of their actions

-- .
-Talking as if from a scripted speech - .
-An unwillingness or inability to discuss their views - .
-A sudden disrespectful attitude towards others - .
-Increased levels of anger - .
-Increased secretiveness, especially around internet use - .
-Expressions of sympathy for extremist ideologies and groups, or justification of their actions - Accessing extremist material online, including on Facebook or Twitter - .
-Possessing extremist literature - · Being in contact with extremist recruiters and joining, or seeking to join, extremist organisations
+- Accessing extremist material online, including on Facebook or Twitter - Possessing extremist literature - Being in contact with extremist recruiters and joining, or seeking to join, extremist organisations

 Children who are at risk of radicalisation may have low self-esteem, or be victims of bullying or discrimination.
-It is important to note that these signs can also be part of normal teenage behaviour - employees should have confidence in their instincts and seek advice if something feels wrong.
+It is important to note that these signs can also be part of normal teenage behaviour - staff should have confidence in their instincts and seek advice if something feels wrong.

-If employees are concerned about a pupil, they will follow our procedures set out in section 7.5 of this policy, including discussing their concerns with the DSL.
+If staff are concerned about a child, they will follow safeguarding procedures set out this policy, including discussing their concerns with the DSL.

-Employees should always take action if they are worried.
+Staff should always take action if they are worried.